Skip to content

 Instructions

-• Preheat oven to 350°F. Butter a 8×8" or 7×10" pan.
-Slice the potatoes into 1/8" rounds and then line half of the potatoes on the bottom of the pan.
+• Prep.
+Preheat oven to 350°F. Butter a 8×8" or 7×10" pan.
+Slice 2 pounds potatoes into 1/8" rounds and then line half of the potatoes on the bottom of the pan.

-• Melt the butter in a small sauce pan over medium-heat.
-Add in the garlic and cook for 1-2 minutes.
-Whisk in flour, salt and pepper.
+• Make sauce.
+Melt 1/4 cup butter in a small sauce pan over medium-heat.
+Add in 1 1/2 teaspoons garlic and cook for 1-2 minutes.
+Whisk 3 Tablespoons flour, 1 teaspoon salt and 1/4 teaspoon pepper.
 Let cook another minute.
 Turn heat to medium-low.
-Slowly whisk in the milk and whisk until smooth.
+Slowly whisk in up to 2 cups milk and whisk until smooth.
 Bring to a light simmer to allow to thicken.
 Add 1/4 cup more milk to thin the sauce if desired.
 Then stir in 3/4 cup cheese until melted and remove from heat.

 Notes